ccizer/MyTodo-list-App/README.md

 ## Running the tests

 Three test cases were created by using mockito.
+Test cases provides to see the validation of the user registration, list and step creation when the parameters are set.
+Also, by not setting some parameters, error messages are planned to be seen on purpose.

-* UserRegistrationTest: Test to see the user registration is successful or not when the required parameters are given.
+* UserRegistrationTest
-* ListDefinitionTest: Test to see the list creation is successful or not when the required parameters are given.
+* ListDefinitionTest
-* StepDefinitionTest: Test to see the step creation is successful or not when the required parameters are given.
+* StepDefinitionTest

 ## Author

 Can Çizer

 ## License